-Staffing levels across the business have been stable during the current year with a total of 8 people employed in the Wirral office.
+Staffing levels across the business have reduced during the current year with a total of 6 people employed in the Wirral office currently, however the average was still 8 throughout the year.
+The reduction was part due to retirement of one individual and another due to redundancy.

-The flexibility of IT, investment in a new back office insurance management system and working arrangements have also provided additional strength to business continuity plans, which was demonstrated in the initial Covid 19 lockdown, when the business deployed all staff to home working without any interruption to the business.
+The flexibility of IT, investment in a new back office insurance management system and working arrangements have also provided additional strength to business continuity plans.